heykvr/AIRLINE-MANAGEMENT-SYSTEM/README.md

 # Features

-Admin login: The System has a secure login system for admins to access the application's features.
+1)Admin login: The System has a secure login system for admins to access the application's features.

-Add Flight: Admins can add new Flights to the System by entering their details such as FlightId, arrival, departure,Fare,Date,Duration and Total seats.
+2)Add Flight: Admins can add new Flights to the System by entering their details such as FlightId, arrival, departure,Fare,Date,Duration and Total seats.

-Search flight and Book Ticket: After adding a flight, admins can search flights from one place to another  and add customerid and succesfully book tickets.
+3)Search flight and Book Ticket: After adding a flight, admins can search flights from one place to another  and add customerid and succesfully book tickets.

+# Technologies Used
+1)Java: Used for the core coding of the application.
+2)Java Swing: Used for developing the graphical user interface.
+3)SQL: Used for creating the database structure and storing data.
+4)JDBC: Used for connecting the application with the database.